 Conducting A Planning and Feasibility Study: A Guide

 No matter how long you’ve been in the nonprofit fundraising space, you likely have some level of familiarity with pre-campaign studies.
-When you’re considering your next big project or capital campaign, you’ll first need to perform a fundraising planning and feasibility study to make sure that this is a viable project for your nonprofit to undertake.
+When you’re considering your next big project, planning your annual campaign, or getting ready to launch a capital campaign, you’ll first need to perform a fundraising planning and feasibility study to make sure that this is a viable project for your nonprofit to undertake.
 This study will help you determine if your current plan will allow you to get the results you want.

 But, before your next fundraising planning and feasibility study can begin, you must know how to prepare.
 This guide will make sure you have all the information you need to successfully conduct a fundraising planning and feasibility study.
 Here’s what to expect: